-When performing do-it-yourself car repair being a scientist is not a necessity.
-But understanding the three most commonly used terms above will certainly aid in diagnosis and repair of automotive systems.
+When performing do-it-yourself car repair being a scientist or an electrical engineer is not a necessity.
+However, understanding the three most commonly used terms above will certainly aid in diagnosis and repair of automotive systems.

 When following a standard auto repair diagram they will provide instructions to take voltage readings, resistance measurements and in some cases amperage readings.